Grandparents as Babysitters –

 Having said that, if your children want you to have a good, strong relationship with your grandchildren, there is going to have to be some time spent together.
 Sometimes parents worry that the grandparents are going to “out do” them in terms of entertainment and gifts.
 If this is a problem for your adult children, stick with the basics. . .just do the simple things that create that special bond between grandchildren and their grandparents.
 And. . .don’t forget your long distance grandkids.
 They need to bond with you too!

 My parents are a good. . .or should I say bad. . .example of not spending time with grandkids.
 My parents are great people.
 They just aren’t kid people.
 So, they did not spend much time with our kids except for seeing them occasionally on holidays and sometimes their birthdays.
-They warmed up and tried when the kids became teenagers, but only a few of them have much of a relationship with them.
-They lived close by so my children really felt like they missed out on a close relationship with their grandparents.
+They warmed up and tried when the kids became teenagers, but only a few of the grandchildren have much of a relationship with them.
+They lived nearby so my children really felt like they missed out on a close relationship with their grandparents.

 So, as you can see, there needs to be some give and take, a healthy amount of good communication, and A LOT of respect for each generation.